shirazabisdid-star/Stress-Sleep-Performance-Analysis/README.md

 - Clean and preprocess academic, demographic, and behavioral features.
 - Explore correlations between stress, sleep, and academic performance.
 - Build a regression model to test whether sleep moderates the effect of stress.
+- Use Unsupervised Learning (K-means) to identify student profiles based on lifestyle and performance.
 - Identify potential thresholds where stress begins to significantly reduce performance.

 ### 🧩 Assumptions